Mutoxicated/HYPER/devlog.md

 I realized that there isn't much creative room for passive class items, since there are already passive items in the passive item pool.
 So what I thought of was this: Only enemies will be able to use passive items for their effect, but the player will be able to use them for the super passive item that they create through the passive chain structure that I believe I already have talked about.
 This way I can create more passive items for the player and make him actually think about what to use.

 Anyway for the weapon system, I pretty much made this ScriptableObject, which is a data container, and called it Weapon.
 It contains the bulletPrefab, fireRate and recoil modifier, as well as an alternate shooting method.
 So there is primary shooting (left mouse button) and secondary shooting (right mouse button), which isn't always guaranteed to be in every weapon.

+## Day 209

+Started making the shop system.
+Also started on the working of the item operations.
+I got some pretty cool ideas in mind.
+Next up I'll start revamping the round system a bit so that there can be different round types.

+Will have to make the homing bullet in the meantime.